 Test access to secured services

 To test your setup, identify a Windows domain user account that has access to the root (site) folder containing your services.
 Sign in to Windows using this user account, open a web browser, and access your ArcGIS Server WSDL:

 Similarly, you can also view the Services Directory to verify access to secured services:

 When browsing the Services Directory using Integrated Windows Authentication, the Logout link is no longer visible.
-This is because the user running the web browser is logged in automatically by the operating system.
+This is because the user running the web browser is signed in automatically by the operating system.
 To run the browser as another user, you can use the Windows Run as command option.
-To do this, locate the program shortcut on the Start menu, hold down the Shift key, right-click the program, and choose Run as different user.
+To do this, locate the program shortcut on the Start menu, press the Shift key while right-clicking the program, and choose Run as different user.

 To determine which Windows domain users have access to the root folder, do the following:

-- Log in to Manager and click Services.
+- Sign in to Manager and click Services.

 - Click the Lock button next to the site (root) folder and identify roles that have been given permission to access this folder.
 If no roles currently have access, grant access to at least one role by clicking Add Role .

 - Click Security > Roles and click the Edit button for the role that has access to the root folder.